-[6&7 – intent & step] Intent courses through the whole body, but movement lies in the stepping.
-If the step does not advance, the intent is unable to proceed.
+[6&7 – intent & step] Intention courses through the whole body, but movement lies in the stepping.
+If the step does not advance, the intention is unable to proceed.
 This is why it is essential for the step to advance.
-Further, when going forward with your left, you must advance your right, and when going forward with your right, you must advance your left.
+Furthermore, when going forward with your left, you must advance your right, and when going forward with your right, you must advance your left.

 8th DISCOURSE ON ESSENTIALS [THE BODY’S METHODS]

 What are the methods for the body?
-To release and rein in, to go high and low, to advance and retreat, to turn and incline.
+To release and rein in, to go high and low, to advance and retreat, to turn behind and turn to either side.